Home > Analyses > Consumer Cyclical > Packaging Corporation of America

 Revenue by Segment

-This pie chart illustrates Packaging Corporation of America’s revenue distribution by segment for the fiscal year 2024, highlighting the latest available breakdown of its business lines.
+This pie chart displays Packaging Corporation of America’s revenue breakdown by segment for fiscal year 2025, highlighting the contributions of Packaging, Paper, and Corporate segments.

 revenue by segment